mlanca-c/randominette/README.md

 | 42-SECRET | The Secret token provided by 42's platform |

 ## Resources
-Since we're all new to python,  here are some helpful resources:
+Since we're all (*the three of us*) new to python,  here are some helpful resources:
 | Subject | Link |
 | ----------- | ----------- |
 | Python for C Programmers | [CS50 40-minute semminar](https://www.youtube.com/watch?v=Q98L3yaNEao&ab_channel=CS50) to learn the basics of Python for those proficient in C. |